frequency-chain/metadata-portal/README.md

 1. Fork this repo
 2. Edit `config.toml`
    1. Add/remove chains
    2. Edit signer's name and public key.
-The key can be exported from [Parity Vault](https://signer.parity.io)
+The key can be exported from [parity-signer](https://github.com/paritytech/parity-signer)
 3. Configure GitHub Pages to build from `gh-pages` branch (`Settings` -> `Pages` -> `Source`)
 4. Edit domain name in:
    1. `homepage` field in `package.json`